Getting Results For Burlington and Bedford

 Ken has also coached youth soccer and baseball and has served as a group leader of student teams in the Destination Imagination Program, which teaches STEM principles through collaborative problem-solving challenges.

 Ken is married to Breena Daniell, a Teaching Assistant at Bedford High School.
-Their proudest achievement is their son, Brandon, a student at Massachusetts College of Art and a former member of Burlington Cable Access TV’s high school program.
-Brandon’s proudest achievement is caring for their dog, Yoshi.
+Their proudest achievement is their son, Brandon, a former member of Burlington Cable Access TV’s high school program.

 IMG_0243